 Not to mention, people have come to expect legitimate businesses to have a social media presence.
 They view it as a sign of credibility – as well as appreciating the additional channel to reach out for customer support or simply to interact with your business.

 Posting consistently on your social media accounts to reassure visitors that your business is active is key to successful social media marketing.
 Use Twitter and Facebook to share new products, promotional events, sales, and follower-exclusive discounts.
-By providing valuable content through your posts, you’ll give followers a reason to check-in regularly and to share your posts.
+By providing valuable content through your posts, you’ll give followers a reason to check in and share your posts regularly.